Sudoku91Sudoku91

 How long does it take to solve a Sudoku puzzle?

 It depends on the difficulty and your experience.
-Beginners might take 15-30 minutes on an easy puzzle, while experienced solvers can complete one in under 5 minutes.
+Beginners typically take 15-25 minutes on an easy puzzle, while experienced solvers finish in under 5 minutes.
 Hard and expert puzzles can take 30-60 minutes or more.
+A 2019 University of Exeter study found that regular puzzle solvers maintain sharper cognitive function, so the time you spend is well invested.

 What if I get stuck on a Sudoku puzzle?